-"'It has become my trademark, and I wouldn't change it for a more natural voice with a British accent,' he said.

-"'I'm told that children who need a computer voice, want one like mine."

-[Interestingly, Hawking uses his artificially created speaking voice to preserve the perception of his unique human identity for himself and to others, rather than using technology to create a more "natural" human-sounding voice.
-Also, the quadrune mind model does not endorse the use of the term "race" in reference to human beings.
-See note cxxxvi for details].
+"It has become my trademark, and I wouldn't change it for a more natural voice with a British accent,' he said.
+"I'm told that children who need a computer voice, want one like mine."
+[Interestingly, Hawking uses his artificially created speaking voice to preserve the perception of his unique human identity for himself and to others, rather than using technology to create a more "natural" human-sounding voice].

-ccxlii See Appendix C: 80 Aphorisms from the Quadrune Mind Perspective.
+ccxlv See Appendix C: 80 Aphorisms from the Quadrune Mind Perspective.

-ccxiiii For more about the dangers of a dominating, individualistic adolescent rational mind, see my essay, QM and the Scary New Mammalian Mind of the 21st Century.
+ccxivi For more about the dangers of a dominating, individualistic adolescent rational mind, see my essay, QM and the Scary New Mammalian Mind of the 21st Century.

-ccxliv Carrington, D. (2024, December 28).
+ccxivii Carrington, D. (2024, December 28).
 'We need dramatic social and technological changes': is societal collapse inevitable?: Academic Danilo Brozović says studies of failed civilisations all point in one direction - today's society needs radical transformation to survive.
 The Guardian.